v-filip/device_status.sh/README.md

 Entering the directory

     $ cd device_status.sh

+Linux:

   Making the script executable

-    $ chmod +x device_status.sh
+    $ chmod +x linux_device_status.sh

-Running the script (parameter1 = device IP address or hostname; parameter2 = device name)
+  Running the script (parameter1 = device IP address or hostname; parameter2 = device name: parameter3 = delay in seconds)

-    $ ./device_status parameter1 parameter2
+    $ ./linux_device_status parameter1 parameter2 parameter3

   Running the script in the background

+    $ ./linux_device_status parameter1 parameter2 parameter3 &

+MacOS:

+  Making the script executable

+    $ chmod +x macos_device_status.sh

+  Running the script (parameter1 = device IP address or hostname; parameter2 = device name: parameter3 = delay in seconds)

+    $ ./macos_device_status parameter1 parameter2 parameter3

+  Running the script in the background

-    $ ./device_status parameter1 parameter2 &
+    $ ./macos_device_status parameter1 parameter2 parameter3 &

 Additional info:

-Log file will be located at /home/username/device_status.log
+Log file will be located at /home/username/device_status.log on Linux or /Users/username/Desktop/device_status.log on MacOS

-Ping loops every 15 minutes if device is up.
-In case that device is down, it loop every minute (+/- depending on the delay from ping)
+27th Nov: User can now pass the delay (parameter3) in seconds on how often the target device is pinged in order to check on its status

+  Example.
+Command below will run the script in the background and ping the printer with the IP address 192.168.0.100 every 15 minutes (900 seconds)

+    $ ./macos_device_status 192.168.0.100 Printer 900 &